mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 9. A Long Way Down by Nick Hornby (only vote)
 10. We All Want Impossible Things by Catherine Newman (only vote)

-(This is a correction – I earlier awarded this to Nikesh Shukla, who was actually the fifth-weirdest.)
+(This is a correction – I earlier awarded this to Nikesh Shukla, who was actually had the fifth-weirdest ballot.)

 ## My ballot